 What's a great way to consolidate debt?
 Should you consider the cash out refinances Freedom Mortgage provides for debt consolidation?
 Read on.

 How does debt consolidation work?

-Debt consolidation merges several bills into one debt payment, usually with a new loan with a lower interest rate than your current debts.
-The money from this new loan pays off higher-interest bills, and you save time by making just one monthly loan payment.
-Debt consolidation is especially helpful to pay off high-interest credit card debt.
+Debt consolidation merges several bills into one debt payment, usually with a new loan that has a lower interest rate than your current debts.
+The money from this new loan helps you pay down higher-interest bills, and you save time by making just one monthly loan payment.
+Debt consolidation is helpful to pay down high-interest credit card debt.

 When should you consolidate your debts?

 Consolidate debts when it makes financial sense*.
 Ideally, a new debt consolidation loan should have a lower interest rate than your current debts.
 Consider closing costs and make sure you can afford the new debt consolidation loan's monthly payments.

 Remember, debt consolidation does not make your debts "disappear."
 These loans can make managing your debts simpler by consolidating bills into a single payment, and they may help you save money on interest, but they do not reduce the amount of money you owe.
 Only making the payments on your new loan each month (including the payments of principal) can do that.

 Cash-out refinances for debt consolidation

 One way to consolidate debts is with a cash-out refinance.
 With a cash-out refinance, you replace your current mortgage with a new mortgage for a higher amount and get the difference in cash at closing.

 You'll need equity in your home for a cash-out refinance, and you'll need to meet lender requirements for credit score, loan-to-value ratio, and debt-to-income ratio to be approved.
 You may also need to provide a new set of income and financial documents, along with an appraisal to establish your home's current value.